 For consumers, the whole world becomes a shop.

-They can look at and evaluate the same product at different websites before making a purchase decision.
+They can look at and evaluate the same product on different websites before making a purchase decision.

 Customers can shop from home or office.
 They don’t need to stand in long queues to talk to a salesman.

 They can read details regarding model numbers, prices, features, etc. of the product from the website and purchase at their own convenience.
 Payments can also be made online.